hashicorp/terraform-provider-awscc/docs/resources/cloudtrail_event_data_store.md

 - `created_timestamp` (String) The timestamp of the event data store's creation.
 - `event_data_store_arn` (String) The ARN of the event data store.
 - `id` (String) Uniquely identifies the resource.
 - `status` (String) The status of an event data store.
-Values are ENABLED and PENDING_DELETION.
+Values are STARTING_INGESTION, ENABLED, STOPPING_INGESTION, STOPPED_INGESTION and PENDING_DELETION.
 - `updated_timestamp` (String) The timestamp showing when an event data store was updated, if applicable.
 UpdatedTimestamp is always either the same or newer than the time shown in CreatedTimestamp.

 <a id="nestedatt--advanced_event_selectors"></a>